 The quality of biodiesel fuel is critical to its successful use.
-Biodiesel fuel that is not per the specification given in Table 16 may result in performance issues and engine downtime.
+Biodiesel fuel that is not per the specification given in this Special Publication, "Biodiesel Fuel Specifications" section may result in performance issues and engine downtime.
+Alternative fuels such as biodiesel fuels are typically of lower carbon intensity than diesel fuel and have the potential to reduce carbon dioxide emissions.